 I couldn’t appreciate his advice until my anxiety calmed down enough for me to put my tapering experience in perspective.

 Originally, I wanted to quit Lexapro, or at least drastically reduce my dosage, to show myself and my kids that I was strong enough to thrive on my own — without pills to keep serotonin coursing through my synapses.
 But after coming full circle, I was able to see that being strong isn’t about taking (or not taking) medication.
-It’s about taking care of myself.
+It’s about taking care of myself, just as my doctor said.

 So many times during my taper, I was motivated by self-discovery.
 I wondered if a “real version” of me was hiding beneath the medication I’d been taking most of my life.
 I envisioned the emergence of a resilient, vibrant, does-it-all woman.
 But I didn’t need to go looking for her.
 She was there all along.